inkVerb/VIP/Cheat-Sheets/Resources.md

 - Many apps can be set up to run as a service, such as a Node.js app
 ### `service`
 - `service` is widely considered outdated as of 2018
-- Syntax: `service PROCESS ACTION`
+- Syntax: `service Process Action`
 - Examples: (with `apache2`, could be anything, `postfix`, `dovcecot`, etc)
     - `service apache2 start` *start the process*
     - `service apache2 restart` *restart the process (kill, don't wait)*